CodeLutra: Boosting LLM Code Generation via Preference-Guided Refinement: Preliminaries

 \paragraph{LLMs for code generation.} LLMs are pre-trained on diverse datasets encompassing both natural and programming languages.
 In code generation tasks, an LLM receives a prompt—such as a natural language description, and generates the corresponding code by predicting the next token in the sequence.
 Formally, code generation is modeled as the conditional probability of a code sequence ${y} = (y_1, y_2, \dots, y_T)$ given an input prompt ${x}$: where ${x}$ is the input prompt, ${y}$ is the generated code sequence of length $T$, and $y_{<t} = (y_1, y_2, \dots, y_{t-1})$ represents the tokens generated before time step $t$.

-\paragraph{Supervised fine-tuning on task-specific dataset.} Pre-trained LLMs can be suboptimal on task-specific dataset, necessitating fine-tuning.
+\paragraph{Supervised fine-tuning of LLMs on task-specific dataset.} Pre-trained LLMs can be suboptimal on task-specific dataset, necessitating fine-tuning.
 We consider a task-specific dataset $\mathcal{D} = \{(x_i, y_i)\}_{i=1}^n$ containing $n$ examples, where each pair $(x_i, y_i)$ represents an input prompt $x_i$ and its corresponding target code $y_i$.
 Supervised fine-tuning (SFT) adjusts the model's parameters $\theta$ by maximizing the likelihood of generating correct code sequences $y_i$.
-The loss is defined as: This process relies on the quality of the dataset, guiding the model to produce more accurate and reliable code based on the given prompts.
+The loss is defined as:

-\paragraph{Verification of code correctness.} We verify the correctness of the generated code by comparing it with the ground truth code \( {y}_{\text{gt}} \).
-We define a verification function \( V({y}) \) that checks if the output of the generated code matches that of the ground truth.
-Given an input \( \mathbf{I} \), the generated code is correct if it produces the same output \( f({y}, \mathbf{I}) \) as the ground truth code \( f({y}_{}, \mathbf{I}) \).
-Specifically, \( V({y}) = 1 \) if the generated code is correct, and \( V({y}) = 0 \) otherwise.
+\paragraph{Verification of code correctness.} We verify the correctness of the generated code by running it with the same inputs as the reference code and ensuring that both produce identical outputs.